-Croatia: Oil exploration concessions fees1.
-September 2016. / SEE Energy News
+Croatia: Oil exploration concessions fees, SEE Energy News

 The first revenues from oil and gas exploration and exploitation contracts, signed in June between the Croatian Government and INA and Canadian Vermillion Energy, began to flow into budgets of municipalities in Slavonija.